Lester Bowie: Biography

 In 1984, he formed Lester Bowie's Brass Fantasy, a brass nonet in which Bowie demonstrated jazz's links to other forms of popular music, a decidedly more populist approach than that of the Art Ensemble.
 With this group he recorded songs previously associated with Whitney Houston, Michael Jackson, and Marilyn Manson, along with other material.
 His New York Organ Ensemble featured James Carter and Amina Claudine Myers.
 In the mid-1980s, he was also part of the jazz supergroup The Leaders, which included tenor saxophonist Chico Freeman, alto saxophonist Arthur Blythe, drummer Famoudou Don Moye, pianist Kirk Lightsey, and bassist Cecil McBee.
 In 1991, Bowie recorded the opening theme for the eighth and final season of the television series The Cosby Show.

 Although seen as part of the avant-garde, Bowie embraced techniques from the whole history of jazz trumpet, filling his music with humorous smears, blats, growls, half-valve effects, and so on.
 His affinity for reggae and ska is exemplified by his composition "Ska Reggae Hi-Bop", which he performed with the Skatalites on their 1994 Hi-Bop Ska, and also with James Carter on Conversin' with the Elders.
 He also appeared on the 1994 Red Hot Organization's compilation album, Stolen Moments: Red Hot + Cool.
 The album, which was produced to raise awareness and funds in support of the AIDS epidemic in relation to the African-American community, was heralded as "Album of the Year" by Time.

 In 1993, he played on the David Bowie album Black Tie White Noise, including the song "Looking for Lester", which was named after him.
-(Lester and David Bowie are not related—David Bowie's birth name was David Jones.)
+(Lester and David Bowie were not related.)

 Bowie took an adventurous and humorous approach to music, and criticized Wynton Marsalis for his conservative approach to jazz tradition.

 Bowie died of liver cancer in 1999 at his Clinton Hill, Brooklyn, New York house he shared with second wife Deborah for 20 years.
-The following year, he was inducted into the Down Beat Jazz Hall of Fame.
+The following year, he was inducted into the DownBeat Jazz Hall of Fame.
 In 2001, the Art Ensemble of Chicago recorded Tribute to Lester.
 In 2020, Bowie was featured in a mural painted by Rafael Blanco in his hometown of Frederick, Maryland.